Hubear-MUC/Addition/README.md

 See readme.txt for details.

-Code Space : 30 bytes
+Code Space : 32 bytes

 Changes:
 ---

+Version 4.0:

+Replacing the data type "int" by "float" so that floating point numbers now can be used for the calculation.

 Version 3.1: